 - Provision of funding to schools in line with published amounts.

 - Provision of appropriate documentation to support School-based Training.

-- Provision of Programme regulations, assessment schemes, the system of recording achievement and statements of the Standards to be achieved with due regard to legislation, DfE and NCTL circulars.
+- Provision of Programme regulations, assessment schemes, the system of recording achievement and statements of the Standards to be achieved with due regard to legislation, DfE circulars.

 - Providing University Partnership Tutors with responsibility for a designated cluster of schools.
 This involves monitoring of Quality Assurance processes and procedures surrounding student placements within the school; having oversight of training placements; having oversight of the school’s identified CPD in relation to ITT.

-- Provision of a clear set of procedures for students who are ‘cause for concern’ which will outline additional support available to individual Partnership schools where a student is at risk of failure or in cases which are difficult to resolve.
+- Provision of a clear set of procedures for students whose progress is deemed to be ‘cause for concern’ which will outline additional support available to individual Partnership schools where a student is at risk of failure or in cases which are difficult to resolve.

 - Providing the school with relevant DBS information for each student on placement.

 - Ensure that effective evaluation opportunities are available for all stakeholders.

 - Respond to Quality Assurance issues raised by school-based tutors, students and University tutors.